Homeowners Guide: Kitchen Remodeling

 - Contingency for unexpected issues

 A HUGE benefit of working with a design/construction team is that they have experience.
 Yes you need to pay them for their service, but they know what they are doing.
 They can get in there and do it right the first time, efficiently.
 They also have connections — construction materials, cabinetry and countertops are often sold at lower prices to professionals than homeowners.
+See our products page for our preferred vendors.

 Selecting a Kitchen Design Team